 Google has released a preview feature that shows how AMP (Accelerated Mobile Pages) will look on an entire search results page.
 The preview shows AMP pages interwoven with regular, non-AMP pages.
 The AMP pages are signified by a small lightning bolt symbol and the acronym “AMP” in grey font.
 If a page is available in a”mobile-friendly” format and an AMP format, Google will serve the AMP page.

 Previously, AMP had been limited to top news stories, which you could click on a scrolling banner at the top of the page.
-Now, AMP sees a “global adoption” that includes news, eCommerce, entertainment, travel, food recipe, and song lyrics sites.
-Google’s examples include a french toast recipe and song lyrics to Will Smith’s “Miami.”
+Now, AMP sees a “global adoption” that includes news, eCommerce, entertainment, travel, food recipes, and song lyrics sites.
+Google’s examples include a French toast recipe and song lyrics to Will Smith’s “Miami.”

 What Google AMP Brings to Mobile Users

 Google officially launched the AMP project back in February.
-The announcement reveals that since then over 150 million AMP documents are now a part of Google’s index, with 4 million being added every week.
+The announcement reveals that over 150 million AMP documents are now a part of Google’s index, with 4 million added weekly.
 AMP pages implement streamlined code and are cached on local servers to provide fast loading times for mobile users.

 Google clarifies that the preview shown is “not a ranking change for sites.”
 Google hopes to gain feedback from users when they make the feature “more broadly available later this year.”